1991facundo/1991facundo/README.md

 During 2022 and 2023, I deepened my technical skills with a Front-end Developer course first and then a Full Stack course at the SoyHenry bootcamp.
 It was a revelation: programming is not just algorithms and code; it's an art, where design and logic coexist.
 This resonated with my passion for creativity and design, confirming that I had found my new vocation.

 Now, I am excited to integrate my extensive experience with my newly acquired technical expertise.
 My goal is to contribute to projects where aesthetics and functionality intertwine, leveraging my diverse experience to bring a unique perspective.
 I am eager to explore opportunities in this dynamic field, continuously learning and evolving along the way.

+At the moment, I am open to work opportunities.
+Contact me by sending an email to facundo91.1401@gmail.com and let's chat!